PowerzinBR/PowerzinBR/README.md

 ###

 Hey!
 I'm a fullstack developer.
 I mainly use React for my applications. <br />
 I'm also building my notes application called **Inksnap**.
-I'm using React and Electronto build it.
+I'm using React and Electron to build it.

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=30&duration=1000&pause=100000000&color=1A6AF7&width=435&lines=Some+of+my+experiences)](https://git.io/typing-svg)